When buying insurance, should you go with a broker or a direct writer?

 Visit your province's government-sanctioned insurance website to find a broker offering insurance services in your area.

-But before you start searching for the right policy, it's important that you understand how car insurance works in British Columbia and how you can get the best policy at the lowest price.
-We can help with that.
-Below you'll find tips and key information about British Columbia auto insurance so you'll know the ropes before you buy.
+Before you start searching for affordable car insurance in B.C., it's important to understand how car insurance works in British Columbia.
+LowestRates.ca can help with that.
+Below, you'll find tips and key information about British Columbia auto insurance so you'll know the ropes before you make a commitment.

 The provincial government is the sole provider of third-party liability auto insurance (mandatory for all drivers).
 This means LowestRates.ca can’t offer our quote comparison service to B.C. residents.
 But don’t worry, there are still ways to save on your overall insurance costs.

 Your home is likely your largest and most valuable asset — this is especially true for Vancouverites.
 Protect it with the right insurance policy.
-In just three minutes, you’ll be able to see quotes from 10+ home insurance companies serving Vancouver.
-Enter your postal code below to get started.
+In just three minutes, you’ll be able to compare home insurance quotes from 50+ of Canada's top insurance providers.

 Not well.
 Despite an almost entirely government-run insurance market, BC drivers pay the highest car insurance rates in the country.